GuiDupont/get_next_line_42/README.md

 `./a.out text_files/la_marseillaise.txt`

- In order to test various situation, text files are stored in the text_files folder.
+ In order to test various situation, test files are stored in the text_files folder.